karenpayneoregon/ef-core-transforming/readme.md

 :small_orange_diamond: Although there are many articles out there on transformations, this has ready to run examples.

-:small_orange_diamond: Although I coded this repository
+:small_orange_diamond: Although I coded this repository, inspiration can from various incomplete post on the web.